Liverpool Hero (1781 ship): Career

 Liverpool Hero departed Dominica on 14 October and arrived back at Liverpool on 10 December.
 She had left Liverpool with 41 crew members and had suffered 14 crew deaths on her voyage.
 The ship's return cargo included rum, Madeira wine, ivory tusks, palm oil, long pepper, black wood, and beeswax.

 The Slave Trade Act 1788 (Dolben's Act) limited the number of enslaved people that British slave ships could transport, based on the ships' tons burthen.
 It was the first British legislation passed to regulate the shipping of enslaved people.
 On her next two voyages Liverpool Hero carried fewer captives than she had on the previous two.
 Dolben's Act apparently resulted in some reduction in the numbers of slaves carried per vessel, and possibly in mortality.

-5th enslaving voyage (1790–1791): Captain Thomas Smith sailed from Liverpool on 3 March 1790.
+5th voyage transporting enslaved people (1790–1791): Captain Thomas Smith sailed from Liverpool on 3 March 1790.
 Liverpool Hero acquired captives at Calabar and arrived at Grenada with 286 on 4 March 1791.
 She left Grenada on 20 March and arrived back at Liverpool on 27 April.
 She had left Liverpool with 26 crew members and had suffered six crew deaths on her voyage.
 She had arrived at Grenada with Smith as master, but arrived back at Liverpool with William Lace as master.

-6th enslaving voyage (1790–1791): Captain Joseph Hodgson sailed from Liverpool on 3 July 1791.
+6th voyage transporting enslaved people (1790–1791): Captain Joseph Hodgson sailed from Liverpool on 3 July 1791.
 Liverpool Hero started acquiring captives on 28 August at Calabar.
 She then acquired more at New Calabar.
 She left Africa on 10 December, having embarked 360 captives.
 She arrive at Grenada on 20 January 1791 with 343 slaves, for a 5% mortality rate.
 She sailed from Grenada on 7 February 1792 and arrived back at Liverpool on 19 March.
 At some point in the voyage John Mount replaced Hodgson as master.
 Liverpool Hero had sailed from Liverpool with 25 crew members and had suffered three crew deaths on her voyage.

-7th enslaving voyage (1792–Loss): Captain John Thornborrow (or Thornborrow) sailed from Liverpool on 6 October 1792.
+7th voyage transporting enslaved people (1792–Loss): Captain John Thornborrow (or Thornborough) sailed from Liverpool on 6 October 1792.
 Liverpool Hero started acquiring captives on 16 April.
 She acquired captives at Cape Coast Castle, Little Popo, and Badagry or Appa.